DQueiser/DQTravelSpots/WeeklyReflection.md

  * Tested with my test database

 Things are starting to shape up.
 The exercise for Week 5 was immensely helpful.
 I am setting up more classes and hope to begin working on DAOs prior to Wednesday evening.

+### Week 7

+10/16/2019 - 25 hours

+Tasks Completed:
+ * Coded three DAOs (not using a generic one at this time)
+ * Coded two TestDAOs and ran them
+ * Tested with my test database

+It was a big success to get the TestDAOs actually running.
+One setback was that when I created my project, the folders were not marked as Sourve, TestSource, etc. But a quick Google search helped me get that straightened out, and it only took a matter of minutes/clicks and I was able to run my first tests.